 The Pyramid of Djoser isn't really a pyramid.
 Constructed over the course of 19 years beginning in 2667 BCE, the Pyramid was built for the reigning Egyptian pharaoh Djoser.
-Djoser ruled during Egypt’s Old Kingdom, a grand period of architectural innovation that would culminate in the famous Giza Pyramids, the Great Sphinx, and much of the ancient Egyptian culture that intrigues and mystifies us to this day.
+Djoser ruled during Egypt’s Old Kingdom, a grand period of architectural innovation that culminated in the famous Giza Pyramids, the Great Sphinx, and much of the ancient Egyptian culture that intrigues and mystifies us to this day.
 So if the Pyramid of Djoser isn't a pyramid, what is it?

-Reed Enger, "Pyramid of Djoser," in Obelisk Art History, Published June 15, 2017; last modified July 10, 2019, http://arthistoryproject.com/timeline/the-ancient-world/egypt/pyramid-of-djoser/.
+Reed Enger, "Pyramid of Djoser," in Obelisk Art History, Published June 15, 2017; last modified November 07, 2022, http://arthistoryproject.com/timeline/the-ancient-world/egypt/pyramid-of-djoser/.